 It is looking quite likely that Germany will extend subsidies for electric cars and plug-in hybrids.
-The German government is reportedly considering extending the available time period beyond June 2019.
+The German government is reportedly considering extending the available period beyond June 2019.

-The German environmental bonus was originally planned to run until the end of June 2019, but as the German Press Agency has now learned from government circles that “serious consideration” is being given to extending the bonus beyond the summer.
+The German environmental bonus was initially planned to run until the end of June 2019, but as the German Press Agency has now learned from government circles that “serious consideration” is being given to extending the bonus beyond the summer.